pocon/Computer-Club/Week 5/Exercises/challenge.md

 ### Submission ###

-Submissions are due NLT 8:00 pm on Mon.
-Aug 27 2012.
+Submissions are due NLT 6:00 pm on Mon.
+Aug 27 2012 (srs - I have an exam the next morning so if it's too late, I won't be chucking it in at 12:00).
 Make sure you place your name in a comment (put a # in front of it) on the first line of the program (this is how the leaderboard generates names)

 Email the submission to Patrick: me -at- padmel -dot- com